sjoback/kb-coaching/README.md

 PROD_URL="https://kb-coach.netlify.app"
 ```

-After

-Second, run the development server:
+Second, run the development server and enjoy:

 ```bash
 npm run dev
 ```

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-You can start editing the page by modifying `pages/index.js`.
-The page auto-updates as you edit the file.

-[API routes](https://nextjs.org/docs/api-routes/introduction) can be accessed on [http://localhost:3000/api/workouts](http://localhost:3000/api/workouts)..